Akuli/git-guide/branches.md

 Now the multiplication fix shows up below the subtraction fix, even though we just created the multiplication fix.
-In other words, the output of `git log` with `--graph` is not always so that the latest commit is first.
+In other words, the latest commit is not always first in the output of our `--graph` command.

-To understand why this is, imagine what would happen if the output was always sorted by date.
+To understand why this is, imagine what would happen if the output was always sorted by time.
 Then it would be something like this: (not real output, but modified by hand from the previous output):

 ```